 What it means to be a CASA volunteer

 When children enter the foster care system because their home is no longer safe, a judge may appoint a committed volunteer to help them.
 That volunteer is called a Court Appointed Special Advocate®, or CASA.
+A child’s CASA is not their foster parent or caregiver, but does play a vital role in their life during their time in foster care.

 CASA volunteers are screened and highly trained and then appointed by judges to represent and advocate for a child’s best interests in the child protection system.
 CASA volunteers are each assigned to help one child or set of siblings at a time, so they can focus on giving that child or sibling group the individualized advocacy and attention they need.
-CASA volunteers reclaim the future of our youth and save taxpayers money by helping children find a safe, permanent homes as soon as possible.
+CASA volunteers reclaim the future of our youth and save taxpayers money by helping children find safe, permanent homes as soon as possible.

 A CASA volunteer’s sole objective is to represent the best interests of the child, one case at a time – this specialized attention transforms the lives of children in the foster care system each and every day.
+Click here to view stories of our advocates’ impact.